felhos/vat-calculator-testing/DOCUMENTATION.md

 ### User can select VAT rate for the selected country
 VAT rate selection works as intended.
 ### One of the following amounts are supported as an input: Net/Gross/VAT
-Couldn't fully test it with automation, but manual testing shows it works as intended.
+Only the selected input can be changed, the others are disabled.
+The user can type in the disabled field temporarily, but it doesn't change its value.
 ### Amounts can be entered with maximum 2 decimal digit precision
 The results are rounded to maximum two decimal.
 The input however can include more as long as the total digits are less than 10 (including the decimal point).
 The input's decimals after the second does affect the calculation.
 ### Given all mandatory fields (country, vat rate, one of the amounts) are provided, the website will calculate and show the other 2 amounts which were not provided originally as an input value
-Couldn't fully test it with automation, but it works as intended as long as the input is not too big.
+The calculator works correctly as long as the results don't exceed 9 digits, in which case only the first 9 digits of the results are shown to the user.
 ### The API provides an error with meaningful error message, in case of negative input
 The site does the calculations normally with negative inputs.
 There is a visual component: a pie chart to show the share of net price and VAT, and that pie chart is missing with a proper error message, when the input is negative.
 [Note: calculating VAT on negative numbers can have meaningful use, as it occurs in accounting]